 Alternatively, it is possible to take the ferry from Sicily.
 There are daily ferries (for both passengers and cars) running from Trapani as well as the passenger-only hydrofoil service.
 Contact Ustica or Siremar for further information and timetables and always double-check before you travel as last-minute changes have been known to occur.
 Boat services also run from Mazara del Vallo during the peak summer months.

-Our self-catered villas and apartments are ideal for families, groups and couples looking to make the most of their Sicilian holiday.
+Our self-catered villas are ideal for families, groups and couples looking to make the most of their Sicilian holiday.
 We offer a range of hand-picked properties, specially chosen for their unique features, available in a range of locations through Sicily and the minor islands.
 Self-catered accommodation is a popular option for holiday-makers as they offer the opportunity to set your own schedule, eating when you want and what you please.

 Additionally, many of our properties offer additional amenities available on request, from tours to babysitting services.
 Explore our collections or contact us if you need more assistance in finding a holiday home to suit your requirements.